bluebanquise/documentation/introduction.rst

 If you encounter any bugs/issues or have any comments, please inform us.

-Note also that since BlueBanquise is a multi-distribution based stack, parts of the documentation may be dedicated to a specific Linux distribution (always explicitly mentioned).
+Note also that since BlueBanquise is a multi-distributions based stack, parts of the documentation may be dedicated to a specific Linux distribution (always explicitly mentioned).